 The beach is actually two- you can swim around the cliff (carefully- the floor of the sea rocky and uneven) for an even more private beach.
 The sea can be rough here.
 Use caution.

 Skiadi: Natural Landmark of Kimolos

 A treacherous and exciting drive takes you to a path leading to this formation.
 The word “Skiadi” means “visor”.
 But what you want to look for is the word “ΚΑΠΕΛΟ” (“hat”)- spray painted onto a rock, with an arrow pointing the way.
 (Actually Skiadi is more commonly described as a giant mushroom.)
-This is the best hike on Kimolos- a little uphill, a little downhill, lots of flat areas.
+Skiadi is one of Greece’s natural wonders, and it’s also the best hike on Kimolos- a little uphill, a little downhill, lots of flat areas.
 It’s not more than half an hour.
 The path takes you through terraced hillsides and stone paths for transporting harvests.
 There are views of the sea and surrounding islands- Antimilos, and the closer by Milos.
 We can even see the town of Pollonia: